shscoding/shscoding.github.io/_pages/about.md

 ## When and where is the weekly club meeting?

-We will be meeting on Monday and/or Friday, in Room XXXX from X:XX to X:XX.
+We will be meeting in-person on Monday, in Room 3025 from 2:45 to 3:45 PM.
 Members are not required to come to every meeting.
 Feel free to drop in just to try it out!

+On other days, we may have virtual engagements on various topics through Discord.

 ### What if I can't come to the meetings?

-No problem, just engage with the club online on our Discord server (DM/Email Discord ID to any club member to join).
+No problem, just engage with the club online on our Discord server over the week (DM/Email Discord ID to any club member to join).

 ## Which areas/skills are being focused on?